Brief knowledge base

 Proxy Servers: Types, Protocols, and Real-World Use

-This shorter version is a fast guide: it keeps the essentials on proxy types, anonymity, infrastructure, testing, and setup without long theoretical detours.
+Quick overview: the essentials on proxy types, anonymity, infrastructure, testing and setup — without unnecessary theory.

 Open extended knowledge base